 The pattern on a mask may have no influence on its effectiveness, but it can be a game-changer when convincing your child to wear it!
 Just like everything else with kids…masks somehow get more exciting and fun the second it has a picture of their favorite Disney character on it!

 Now that masks have been required for a number of months, there are tons of options for you to choose from.
-You can have masks custom made on Etsy, buy masks from many of your favorite retail stores, or have them shipped to your house from Amazon.
+You can have masks custom made on Etsy, buy masks from many of your favorite retail stores, or have them shipped to your house, like these cute ones from Amazon.

 I found a cute set of masks on Amazon that worked out perfectly for Austin.
 One had trucks and cars on it — for wearing in the car and on the go.
 Another had airplanes on it — for wearing on the plane when we fly.
 The last one was solid gray — for wearing when the others are needing a good wash.